A structural engineer’s report provides remedial solutions for areas of concern.

 Do I need a structural engineer’s report or a civil engineer’s report?

-Both structural and civil engineers should be able to report on a property’s structural condition.
+This depends on the issues that have been raised by your valuation, Both structural and civil engineers should be able to report on a property’s structural condition.
 You can use either as part of your mortgage application as they have the technical expertise required.
 What you should be aware of is that not all engineers are experienced report writers.
 Laytoe’s structural engineering team is fully conversant with the issues that concern lenders and have experience in writing reports and making recommendations that satisfy lending and mortgage criteria.

 I’m not selling or buying a property, and I’m not adding an extension either, why do I need a structural engineer’s report?

-If you have noticed signs of subsidence such as internal and external cracks near doors and windows, there is a high likelihood that your builder will ask you to enlist the services of a structural engineer before they can start any repair works.
+This depends on the issues that have been raised by your valuation, If you have noticed signs of subsidence such as internal and external cracks near doors and windows, there is a high likelihood that your builder will ask you to enlist the services of a structural engineer before they can start any repair works.
 A structural report produced by Laytoe will be able to rule out natural shrinkage due to changes in temperature or humidity and identify how to remedy presenting structural safety issues.
 A report diagnoses any structural defects (progressive or in need of monitoring) and lays out a schedule of proposed repair works which you can then give to your builder.
 And should you wish you sell on in the future, you’ll be glad that you contacted us.